Code-Institute-Submissions/BitWise-Front-End_2/README.md

 When the link create form was initially built it pre-fixed the url entry with https:// amd suffixed the url with .com.

-This caused issues as many links the test users attemped to add did not end in .com.
+This caused issues as many links the test users attempted to add did not end in .com.
 As a result this was removed.

 To review the code of how this bug was resolved refer to commit [c6c6ffa](https://github.com/Joe-Collins-1986/BitWise-Front-End/commit/c6c6ffa)

 ### Infinite Scroll Reset:

-When testing the infinite scroll if kept returning to the top of the screen when additional articles were fetched.
+When testing the infinite scroll it kept returning to the top of the screen when additional articles were fetched.
 This only occured for articles, not for profiles or comments.

 On investigation it was identified that this was due to a useEffect that had been built into the article header to ensure that on url change the page reverted to the top.
 This was never intended to be added to the article component and was moved out and into the App.jsx.